COVID-19 Fall 2020 Operating Plan

 The College has collaborated with local and state agencies to provide free testing for students.
 WSC will offer testing for students based on signs and symptoms or through contact tracing.

 Tests will be ordered by prescription obtained from the WSC Student Health clinic.
 Testing will be administered in a drive-through (or walk-through) fashion at the Wayne Family Medicine Clinic on Lindahl Drive in two daily sessions: 11:30 a.m. and 3:30 p.m.
+Testing where symptoms do not warrant a prescription will be performed through TestNebraska.
 Testing takes only a few minutes and will continue until all scheduled tests are completed.

-For students in need of transportation to the clinic, transport will be provided via school van equipped with appropriate PPE.
+For students in need of transportation to testing, transport will be provided via school van equipped with appropriate PPE.
 Please do not ask for or offer rides to the clinic to avoid the risk of additional infections.

 Tracing is the practice of identifying those individuals who have been in proximity with an infected individual and providing them with guidance and direction to safeguard their own health and prevent the spread of COVID-19.
 The College is partnering with the Nebraska Department of Health and Human Services, specifically the Northeast Nebraska Public Health District, to facilitate consistent, well trained, and rapid contact tracing.

 Quarantine is the practice of isolating individuals who may have been exposed to someone who tested positive but are not yet exhibiting symptoms.
 Isolation is the practice of isolating individuals who have a confirmed case of COVID-19.
 The College is providing quarantine and isolation facilities and services for residential students.
 In the case of quarantine and isolation for off-campus students, the College will work with individuals to provide guidance on available resources such as obtaining food, delivery of prescriptions, and other support systems.